-To insert an element (e.g., a barcode) into your layout, first click on the appropriate symbol in the toolbar (1).
+To insert an element (e.g., a barcode) into your layout, first click on the appropriate symbol in the ribbon menu (1).
 Then place the element on one of the bands inside the layout (2).
 You can place elements in two different ways:

 - A single mouse click on the worksheet will insert the element with its default size. - If you click and drag a frame with the mouse pointer (while holding down the mouse button), the element is inserted in the given dimensions upon release of the mouse button.
-Please note that the modifier keys which are described in section 8.2.3 will apply here as well.
+Please note that the modifier keys which are described in section 8.2.3 will also apply for the insert operation.